softwarearcadez/jenkinssample/README.md

 This is to validate the Jenkins Workflow for simple use cases like

 - POSTMAN Integration using Newman
-- More content to be added
+- More content to be added chnaged